How to explant an insertable cardiac monitoring (ICM) device

 Video transcript

-Pay careful attention to hemostasis throughout your procedure using blunt dissection and with careful attention to hemostasis throughout slowly and carefully work the ICM device loose.
+Pay careful attention to hemostasis throughout your procedure.
+Using blunt dissection, and with careful attention to hemostasis throughout, slowly and carefully work the ICM device loose.
+This can sometimes be tricky as the device may have become adherent to surrounding tissues.
+Once the device is freely mobile, it can then be extracted through the incision using the forceps.

+Put the explanted device safely to one side for the moment.
+Once you've completed the extraction procedure, the device should be cleaned using a solution of at least 1% sodium hypochlorite, followed by rinsing in water.
 The device should then be returned to the manufacturer for environmentally friendly disposal.
 The device must never be incinerated because the presence of a lithium battery means there is a risk of explosion.
-Once he may stay sis has been achieved.
-Close the wound using surgical glue, surgical adhesive strips or with a suture depending upon your preference.

-Finally, apply a suitable Dressing over the wound.
-Remove the surgical drape and ensure that a patient is well before the patient leaves the department answer any questions and ensure that they understand any subsequent follow up arrangements.
+Once hemostasis has been achieved, close the wound using surgical glue, surgical adhesive strips, or with a suture depending upon your preference.
+Finally, apply a suitable dressing over the wound.
+Remove the surgical drape and ensure that the patient is well.
+Before the patient leaves the department, answer any questions and ensure that they understand any subsequent follow-up arrangements.